Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 You'll have to get the battery out each time you use it.

 Wowza.
-As you can see, there is a lot left to be desired about macerator pumps.
+As you can see, macerator pumps have a lot left to be desired.

 So, do you need one?

-The 3 Reasons You'd NEED A Macerator Pump
+The 3 Reasons You'd NEED An RV Waste Pump Macerator

 There are only three ways a macerator pump is NEEDED.